irinacristache/Disertation/README.md

 # Disertation

-To do list 3.08.2018
+To do list 17.08.2018
-the menu bar in the gallery
-the log in page works really hard(it might be from my computer) the contact form, last name with 2 words
-2  my account styles sheets

-!!!personalise page
-!!!design about us page
-!!!corpus, table of contents and nicely organised

- the registration page does not redirect you properly php sessions error messages php  code on the my account page
+the contact form, last name with 2 words the registration page does not redirect you properly php  code on the my account page editor standard vs premium change background function for the editor page